 If you live within a city limit, please call your local City Hall for information.

-Effective September 1, 2009, the Polk County Environmental Enforcement Office issued a notice stating that outdoor burning of household waste is authorized as long as the outdoor burning takes place at the residence where it was generated and as long as the waste results from the functions of life at a residential property.
-For example, kitchen garbage, untreated lumber, cardboard boxes, packaging, clothing, grass, leaves, brush and branch trimmings.
+The Polk County Environmental Enforcement Office issued a notice stating that outdoor burning is authorized as long as the outdoor burning takes place at the residence where it was generated and as long as it consists of, grass, leaves, brush, and branch trimmings.

 The following items are not considered domestic waste and cannot be burned: Tires, construction debris, furniture, carpet, carpet padding, insulation on electrical wire, cable, asphalt products such as shingles, plastics, heavy oils, potentially explosive materials such as aerosol cans, chemical wastes, or items containing natural or synthetic rubber.